Poblano Chicken Salad

 I was never one to go for chicken salad.
-I thought it too mushy, too mayonnaise-y and bland.
-This was my stance on the ubiquitous cafeteria fare until I got to college, where there was a sandwich place on campus that was only open for lunch.
+I thought it too mushy, prescription too mayonnaise-y and bland.
+This was my stance on the ubiquitous cafeteria fare until I got to college, discount where there was a sandwich place on campus that was only open for lunch.
 They made all kinds of sandwiches to order and the line was generally out the door.
-Bored of turkey and tuna, I bravely ordered the chicken salad after much urging from my friends.
+Bored of turkey and tuna, psychiatrist I bravely ordered the chicken salad after much urging from my friends.
 That sandwich was a revelation.
 Yes, it was chicken salad, but it was made with pieces of real chicken and studded with slightly crunchy celery and red onions.
 Sure it was covered in mayonnaise, but it was delicious with some salt and vinegar chips and a Diet Coke.
 This lunch sustained me for 4 years in Boston and fueled many afternoon shifts at the Student Services counter.

 Fast forward an undisclosed number of years and I still don’t really like chicken salad all that much.
 Unless it’s made right, I don’t want it at all.
 Though I loved my college lunch, this poblano chicken salad has nothing to do with the standard cafeteria fare.
 It all starts with real chicken.
 Chicken thighs, to be exact.
 I rub them in olive oil and chili powder and roast them alongside whole poblano peppers.
 The chicken emerges from the oven juicy and flavorful, poblanos soft and smoky.
 The peppers’ skin is removed, seeds discarded and the flesh is blended with just a little bit of mayonnaise and lime juice.
 This spicy, creamy and tangy sauce is mixed with red onions (for crunch) and the shredded chicken into the most wonderful salad.